derekelkins/agda-vim/README.md

-Version 0.1.0
+Version 0.9.0

-A simple vim mode for interactively editing Agda code.
+A vim mode for interactively editing Agda code with the features of the emacs mode.

 For a demonstration see:

 [![agda-vim Introduction on YouTube](http://img.youtube.com/vi/i7Btts-duZw/0.jpg)](https://www.youtube.com/watch?v=i7Btts-duZw)

-It incorporates the syntax and unicode input files from <http://wiki.portal.chalmers.se/agda/pmwiki.php?n=Main.VIMEditing>
+It incorporates the syntax and Unicode input files from <http://wiki.portal.chalmers.se/agda/pmwiki.php?n=Main.VIMEditing>
 but extends them with support for interacting with the Agda process in the same manner as the emacs mode.
 In addition, it sets Agda as the make program to automatically generate and load the local vim highlighting files and to jump to errors.
-The make program is currently just "agda --vim", i.e. it does not compile the program.
+The make program is currently just `agda --vim`, i.e. it does not compile the program.

-This requires syntax highlighting to be turned on and, for the interactivity, python plugins to be supported.
+This requires syntax highlighting to be turned on and, for the interactivity, Python plugins to be supported.
 This interacts via the same interface emacs uses, though a lot of the logic is in the emacs mode.
 This is not an officially supported mode, so there's no guarantee it will work with different versions of Agda.
-I've currently used it with Agda 2.3.2.1 through 2.4.2.2.
+I've currently used it with Agda 2.3.2.1 through 2.4.2.4.
 I have not tested Literate Agda files at all and would be a bit surprised if they worked.

+It should work as a Pathogen bundle and allegedly as a Vundle or NeoBundle and possibly others.
+(I can vouch for Pathogen.)
+With Pathogen (and presumably the others) you should be able to simply `git clone` this whole repository into `.vim/bundle/`.

-This currently does not use any of the vim "package" formats.
-Copying the files into your .vim folder and adding the following line to filetypes.vim should be adequate:
+It should also work by just copying the file structure into your `.vim` folder and adding the following line to `.vim/filetypes.vim`:

     au BufNewFile,BufRead *.agda setf agda